 These use a magnetic break in the flywheel to generate resistance.
 Because there is no physical contact friction they are also the quietest of all types.
 Additionally they are typically the cheapest rower type.

-And with newer models providing easy resistance adjustment, they are perfect for at home use for people that would like to keep noise to a minimum so as to not disturb any other members of their household – these are the rowers to go for.
+And with newer models providing easy resistance adjustment, they are perfect for at home use.
+There are so many people that would like to keep noise to a minimum so as to not disturb any other members of their household – these are the rowers to go for.

 As I’m sure you have guessed these rowers use water resistance via a reservoir of water containing several (or just a few) paddles that spin within the reservoir creating real water resistance with smooth consistency.
 These paddles essentially replace the flywheel that other rowing machines use for resistance and fluidity.

 Many athletes prefer these models because they feel more real in correlation to actually rowing a boat.
 This may not be the best type of rower for beginners considering its caveats.
 The water reservoir adds more weight and usually length too, so they will take up more space and would likely need a fixed dedicated place for use if you wanted to get one for your home.

 This is definitely for the more serious athlete

 Surprisingly more similar to the water rower than one might think, the air rowing machine uses the same concept as the water rowing machine.

 However, the flywheel on an air rower uses fins shaped similarly to a ceiling fan contained by a housing with “dampers” that can adjust the air flow around the propelling fins, creating more resistance when more force used applied on each rowing stroke.